tcpiplab/create-your-own-adventure/english/marshmallow.md

 One morning, you wake up in a strange room with marshmallows for walls.

+You realize that every marshmallow you eat slowly reveals a passage to a room full of [hostile dogs](hostile-dogs/hostile-dogs.md).

 Marshmallows smell funny.
 What is a marshmallow anyway?

 Unexpectedly, the Chief Marshmallow demands to see your [references](references/references.md).